-BBC Young Reporter Competition
+BBC Young Reporter Competition 2022

 How to enter

-Me and my world: A true story about your life, or the world you live in.
-The story could be about your own identity, or about an issue or experience that impacts on you or your community.
+The story has to be original.
+It can be about you, your friends or family, or someone in the wider area in which you live.
 You need to show how your report on this story can reflect the wider situation, not just your own experience of it.

 All stories which reach the shortlist stage will be checked prior to final judging to make sure they are factually true, accurate and legally sound.
 So make sure yours is!

 Stories will be judged on editorial merit – that means the strength of story, originality, and the personal story or background around it.
 Judges will be looking for a range of diverse stories from across the UK.

 The privacy notice which tells you how we will use your information is here.